teekkarispeksi/nappikauppa2/README.md

 3. Reopen project in remote container enviroment.
 Project installs development database and dependencies automatically.
 4. Use `ctrl+shift+b` to start dev server
 5. Go to [http://localhost:3000/](http://localhost:3000/).
 For admin site go to [http://localhost:3000/admin](http://localhost:3000/admin).
 Default username is admin and password nappiadmin5.

+### Developing without VSCode

+#### Start server

+1. Switch to `.devcontainer` directory
+2. Run `docker-compose up -d` to start containers for database and node
+3. Run `docker exec -it devcontainer_nappikauppa_1 /usr/local/bin/entrypoint.sh` to start the web server.
+4. The server should start in [http://localhost:3000/](http://localhost:3000/).

+If the `docker exec` command gives an error `No such container`, change `devcontainer_nappikauppa_1` to a correct container name (you can see that in the `docker-compose` command's output).

+#### Stop server

+To shut down the environment, press Ctrl-C to stop the server.
+Then use command `docker-compose down` to stop containers.

 ### Notes